Vom Fass, formerely Crescend, stands out with its oak barrels and wooden jugs filled with a variety of oils and vinegars.

-The only oil they don't press themselves is the argan oil --beauty junkies will recognize this as the de rigeur ingredient in hair and skincare-- which they obtain directly from a women's cooperative in Morocco.
+The only oil they don't press themselves is the argan oil - beauty junkies will recognize this as the de rigeur ingredient in hair and skincare - which they obtain directly from a women's cooperative in Morocco.

-What's most refreshing about the Crescendo set-up is its aversion to stinginess.
+What's most refreshing about the set-up is the store's aversion to stinginess.
 They not only permit, but encourage, tasting of all the store's items.
-Bread (from Brick St. Bakery) and dips are available in the center of the shop, but I recommend tasting the oils on their own to truly appreciate the quality.
+Bread from Brick Street down the street and dips are available in the center of the shop, but I recommend tasting the oils on their own to truly appreciate the quality.

 You'll find no trace of caramel or added colour here, just the pure fruit, in an unusual selection of flavours such as fig-chili, pomegranate, lychee, quince, grape-ginger, and even a lush date vinegar.

 In the shadow of all this are the spices.
 No, this is not a comprehensive wall of spices, and yes, it's given second billing, but the most remarkable aspect of the 'wall' are its unique pre-combined spice blends of up to 25 spices.